mariusfredrichsen/uio/IN4120/private/notes/lecture1.md

 ## Phrase queries
 Able to answer queries like "stanford university" - as a phrase.

+A phrase query contains "" in the search - " "a phrase search"

 More understood or easier to use by the user.

 No longer suffices to store in `<term : docs>` format